Brisbane Travel Guide: The Definitive Resource

 - Accommodation – $24 a night (can be higher or lower depending on the time of the year and where you stay!)

 - Eating out – $15 for a lunchtime menu (this can be reduced if you cook your own food or go somewhere cheaper)

 That brings the average cost for backpacking Brisbane to be around $50 a day.
 Of course, this depends entirely on what you do.
 Cooking your own food will reduce costs while doing tours and activities such as kayaking the Brisbane River will increase your costs.

 Tips for saving money in Brisbane

-- If your hostel doesn’t offer free wifi (a lot of them don’t!), then head to the State Library, where there is free wifi!
+- If your hostel doesn’t offer free wifi, head to the State Library, where there is free wifi!
 McDonalds and Hungry Jacks also have free wifi.

 - Walk!
 This is one of the big ways of saving money for me.
-I don’t like taking public transport in cities when I’m travelling, as you miss out on potentially hidden gems walking around.
+I don’t like taking public transport in cities when I’m travelling.
+You miss out on potentially hidden gems walking around.
 Brisbane isn’t the biggest city, so walking around is the best way to get around in my opinion.

 - Not necessarily a tip for saving money, but there are a lot of free BBQ stations in the many parks in the city.
 So you can bring some food and drink and have a little barbecue.
 Much cheaper than eating at a restaurant!